 - You have actively (or passively) seeked out a method to end your life.

-Here are considerations to take if you believe you or a loved one is at risk of committing suicide, as well as red flags to look for:
+Here are considerations to take if you believe you or a loved one is at risk of ending their life by suicide, as well as red flags to look for:

 - Remove pills/firearms/sharp objects from the home.